Cerberus-crypto/Maniac-ROM/README.md

 Any form of contribution, suggestions, bug report or feature request for the project will be welcome.

 # Features
-- Based on the latest stable OneUI 8.0 Galaxy S22 Ultra firmware
+- Based on the latest stable OneUI 8.0 Galaxy S22 firmware
-- All software features from S22 Ultra
+- All software features from S22
 - S25 Ultra CSC, ringtones and more
 - Moderately Debloated
 - Heavily DeKnoxed